The Long Island serial killer's dump site

 Gilgo Beach

-Because the victims were discovered in December of 2010, most photographs of the site show bare brambles and branches.
+Because the victims were discovered in December 2010, most photographs of the site show bare brambles and branches.

 However, LISK operated during the warmer months.
 As a result, the roadside thicket on Gilgo Beach would have looked much greener and "thicker" while he was using it (similar to the image above).